Self-Care Techniques

 Some people like to read.
 Others like to hike.
 Some like to ride a bike.
 Sometimes it's listening to music and drinking a cup of coffee.
 What is self-care for me might be torture for you.
 Don't expect to do the same thing as everyone else and feel the same way afterward.

 Self-care means taking care of YOU.
 This starts with knowing yourself and what you need, what you like, what you prefer.
-And knowing you need to say no... and being okay with it!
+Self-care starts with knowing you need to say no... and being okay with it!

 Not sure where to start?